fanyix/STMN/README.md

 - To generate final detections with temporal linkage, go to ```$ROOT/STMN/external/dp```, run ```run_dp.m``` in MATLAB.

 [**Optional**] Again, you will reproduce our results (80.5% mAP) with the above command, however it might be slow to go over the evaluation set.
 To assist you in this process, we also provide some parallelization utilities in ```run_dp.m``` and a launch script ```launcher.py``` under ```$ROOT/STMN/external/dp``` (note this is a different launch script than the one we used above under ```$ROOT/STMN/scripts/```).
 Specifically, you first set the ```opts.scan_det``` in ```run_dp.m``` to ```true``` and launch it with ```$ROOT/STMN/external/dp/launcher.py```.
 Then you set ```opts.scan_det``` in ```run_dp.m``` to ```false``` and ```opts.load_scan_det``` to ```true``` and run the script again in a MATLAB console.

+## Acknowledgement
+We develop this codebase from the great code of [multipathnet](https://github.com/facebookresearch/multipathnet).